 Here’s a trick to customize or design your iOS device homescreen, (without jailbreaking) using iEmpty.
 In short, iEmpty is a web tool which allows you to customize your iOS homescreen by inserting camouflaged icons.

-Recommended Reading: How To Hide Stock Apple Icons On Your IOS Device
+How To Hide Stock Apple Icons On Your iOS Device [Quicktip]

 Since the native browser, Safari does not support uploading of files, we will use Picup, an app to help us upload images.
 Ths will be required for use with iEmpty in the later part of the guide.